CiscoLives/LTRATO-2001/docs/tasks/task3/step2.rst

 **Value Proposition:** In this test case, we have the list of the devices' serial numbers, covered by the service contracts, and we must verify that all the devices in the testbed are covered by the service contracts.
 This ensures you will be able to open a TAC case if something goes wrong when the network is in production.

-The high-level logic of the tests will be as follows:
+The high-level logic of the tests will be the following:

 - Connect to each device in the testbed.
 - Parse the output of the **show inventory** command to find the device's serial number (SN).